Analytics of Longitudinal System Monitoring Data for Performance Prediction: Background and Related Work

 \subsection{Resource Management and Sources of Variability}

-On most HPC systems, job schedulers assign any available nodes to ready jobs in the queue without regard to their location in the physical network topology.
+On most HPC systems, compute nodes are dedicated to individual jobs but the global network and filesystem are shared by all concurrently running jobs.
+Moreover, job schedulers assign any available nodes to ``ready'' jobs in the queue without regard to the nodes' location in the physical network topology.
 Cray dragonfly-based systems are no exception to this.
-Smaller jobs may be spread over fewer groups and routers, whereas larger jobs may be spread over more groups.
-However, there are no guarantees provided by the job scheduler as to the compactness of a job allocation.
+There are no guarantees provided by the job scheduler as to the ``compactness'' of a job allocation.
 Hence, a job may share routers and groups with other jobs.
-Compute nodes are always dedicated to individual jobs but the network and filesystem are shared by all concurrently running jobs.

-In principle, the compactness of a job should have no bearing on its communication or overall runtime because adaptive indirect routing deployed on these systems should distribute traffic evenly over all global links~\cite{ugal}.
-In practice, significant performance variability can be observed when the same executable is run on a dragonfly system repeatedly.
-This paper primarily considers the effect of traffic on the interconnection network on such variability.
-Traffic on the network consists of intra-job communication, for example MPI messages, or traffic to/from the filesystem during input/output (I/O) operations from all running jobs.
-Even in absence of OS noise, this resource sharing by all jobs can have a significant performance impact.
+In principle, the compactness of a job should have no bearing on its communication or overall runtime because adaptive indirect routing deployed on dragonfly networks should distribute traffic evenly over all global links~\cite{ugal}.
+However, in practice, significant performance variability can be observed when the same executable is run on a dragonfly system repeatedly.
+This paper primarily considers such effects of network traffic on variability.
+Traffic on the network consists of within-job communication, for example MPI messages, and traffic from/to the filesystem during input/output (I/O) operations.
+Even in the absence of OS noise, this resource sharing by concurrently running jobs can have a significant performance impact.